NYC Revealed

 S1 E6

-New York City has some of the most iconic bridges in the world like the Brooklyn Bridge and the George Washington Bridge.
-These engineering marvels have helped set the tone for how bridges around the world are designed.
-Here is how New York builds and maintains its aging bridges.
+New York has some famous bridges; these engineering examples have helped set the tone for how bridges around the world are designed.

 Electricity